 This process of assuming has its advantages and drawbacks.
 In terms of advantages, the use of implicit personality theories offers us a perceptual shortcut that can be useful when we first meet someone.
 Our assessment of their traits and subsequent assumptions about who they are as a person makes us feel like we "know the person," which reduces uncertainty and facilitates further interaction.
 In terms of drawbacks, our experience-based assumptions aren't always correct, but they are still persuasive and enduring.
 As we have already learned, first impressions carry a lot of weight in terms of how they influence further interaction.
 Positive and negative impressions formed early can also lead to a halo effect or a horn effect, which we discussed earlier.
-Personalitybased impressions can also connect to impressions based on physical and environmental cues to make them even stronger.
+Personality-based impressions can also connect to impressions based on physical and environmental cues to make them even stronger.
 For example, perceiving another person as attractive can create a halo effect that then leads you to look for behavioral cues that you can then tie to positive personality traits.
 You may notice that the attractive person also says "please" and "thank you," which increases his or her likeability.
 You may notice that the person has clean and fashionable shoes, which leads you to believe he or she is professional and competent but also trendy and hip.
 Now you have an overall positive impression of this person that will affect your subsequent behaviors (Beer & Watson, 2008).
 But how accurate were your impressions?
 If on your way home you realize you just bought a car from this person, who happened to be a car salesperson, that was \$7,000 over your price range, you might have second thoughts about how good a person he or she actually is.

 - We use attributions to interpret perceptual information, specifically, people's behavior.
 Internal attributions connect behavior to internal characteristics such as personality traits.
-External attributions connect behavior to external characteristics such as situational factors. - The halo effect describes a perceptual effect that occurs when initial positive impressions lead us to view later interactions as positive.
-The horn effect describes a perceptual effect that occurs when initial negative impressions lead us to view later interactions as negative. - Cultural identities affect the perceptions that we make about basic sensory information such as sounds and smells as well as larger concepts such as marriage and privacy. - We use observed and implied personality traits to form impressions of others, which then influence how we act toward them.
+External attributions connect behavior to external characteristics such as situational factors. - Two common perceptual errors that occur in the process of attribution are the fundamental attribution error and the selfserving bias. - First and last impressions are powerful forces in the perception process. - Physical and environmental cues such as clothing, grooming, attractiveness, and material objects influence the impressions that we form of people. - The halo effect describes a perceptual effect that occurs when initial positive impressions lead us to view later interactions as positive.
+The horn effect describes a perceptual effect that occurs when initial negative impressions lead us to view later interactions as negative. - · Cultural identities affect the perceptions that we make about basic sensory information such as sounds and smells as well as larger concepts such as marriage and privacy. - We use observed and implied personality traits to form impressions of others, which then influence how we act toward them.

-- 1. Think of a recent conflict and how you explained the behavior that caused the conflict and subsequently formed impressions about the other person based on your perceptions.
+- · Think of a recent conflict and how you explained the behavior that caused the conflict and subsequently formed impressions about the other person based on your perceptions.
 Briefly describe the conflict situation and then identify internal and external attributions for your behavior and the behavior of the other person.
 Is there any evidence of the fundamental attribution error or self-serving bias in this conflict encounter?
-If so, what? - 2.
-Describe a situation in which you believe the primacy and/or recency effect influenced your perceptions of a person or event.
+If so. what? - Describe a situation in which you believe the primacy and/or recency effect influenced your perceptions of a person or event.